 Suitable air quality is important in fostering a healthy living environment.
+Poor air quality creates health problems for groups with sensitivities, such as children, the elderly, and persons with respiratory problems.
+Air quality in Clairemont is affected by exhaust from motor vehicles that travel along I-5, I-805, and SR-52.
 Air pollution diminishes as distance from the freeway increases.
 For residential and other sensitive-receptor land uses located near a freeway, careful building design can minimize the effect of air pollution.
-Building features that can attenuate air pollution include individual dwelling ventilation systems with high-efficiency particulate arresting air filters, careful location of heating, ventilation, and air condition intake vents away from pollution sources.
+Building features that can attenuate air pollution include individual dwelling ventilation systems with high-efficiency particulate arresting air filters, careful location of heating, ventilation, and air condition intake vents away from pollution sources, and/or fixed windows facing the freeway.